 Day 6: Inverness Area

 Corrimony Chambered Cairn: This (super old) collective burial site is free to visit and is essentially a bunch of organized rocks.
-Pretty cool to see if you have the time otherwise a stop worth skipping.
+Pretty cool to see if you have the time but otherwise is a stop worth skipping.

 The village of Beauly: This adorable town is a perfect stopping point for a meal.
-There we tried dream rings at a local bakery – a donut-like sandwich with a light cream in the middle.
+Here we tried dream rings at a local bakery – a donut-like sandwich with a light cream in the middle.

 Inverness: Although we didn’t stay here, Inverness is the largest city in the Highlands and thus makes for a good home-base to explore the rest of the area.
 The compact city has a bit of everything and is beautiful to explore.
 We were only here for a lunch break but we wandered as much as we could in our limited time.

 Clava Cairns: Somehow we later ended up at another grouping of rocks!
 The Clava Cairns are likely from the Bronze Age and include a passage of graves.
-TwentyA is convinced it was set up for sacrifice or crazy rituals.
+TwentyA is convinced it was actually set up for sacrifice or crazy rituals.

 Culloden Battlefield: Our last stop of the day was Culloden Battlefield where we learned about the British slaughtering people and attempting to suppress an entire culture (that’s a familiar plot).
 This site has been restored to look as it did during the Culloden Battle – the final battle of the 1745 Jacobite Rising and the last battle to be held on British soil.
 Some 1,500 Jacobites were killed or wounded in the battle.
+Again, Scotland has a lot of dark and fascinating history, especially when you look at the relationships between Scottish clans and with the British.

 Day 7: Final Tour Day